passcod/blook/src/technical/starting-electronics/index.md

 liquid solder, but you'll never get massive amounts of solder vapour like you will for flux and any impurities in the solder mixes.

+# Design

+## High speed

+"High speed" means 300MHz and above. ([user36129, 2013](https://electronics.stackexchange.com/q/75575))

+Well, really, high speed is about rise time, rather than frequency ([Peterson, 2021](https://resources.altium.com/p/what-high-speed-design)), but 300MHz is a good enough shorthand for most usage.

+There's many pieces of advice and guidelines that only apply to high speed signals.
+For everything else, including I2C, SPI, GPIO, most analog signals, USB 1.1, etc, you can be a lot more relaxed.
+Signals that are high speed include USB 2.0 and up (480Mbps), HDMI, Gigabit Ethernet, PCIe...

+A great "quick reference" style guide for high speed routing is [TI's SPRAAR7J](www.ti.com/lit/an/spraar7j/spraar7j.pdf).